 Breaking a Non Compete with a Pharmacy

-Optometry non compete agreements were originally considered as restraints of trade, and thus were invalid on the grounds of public policy at common law; however, many restraints of trade incident to agreements were upheld based on the rule of reason.
+Pharmacy non compete agreements were originally considered as restraints of trade, and thus were invalid on the grounds of public policy at common law; however, many restraints of trade incident to agreements were upheld based on the rule of reason.
 Thus, restrictive covenants between dentists not to compete after termination of employment are generally enforceable as long as it is reasonable.

 However, there are a few states which prohibit non compete contracts.
 Please check your state laws for non compete contracts to see what the specific rules for your state are.
 The general test for reasonableness of non-competition agreements holds that on termination of employment, a covenant which restrains an employee from competing with his former employer is termed reasonable if: